Love Marriage (2025 film)

 Love Marriage is a 2025 Indian Tamil-language romantic comedy film written and directed by Shanmuga Priyan in his directorial debut.
-Produced by Dr. Swetha Shri and Sreenidhi Sagar under the banners Assure Films and Rise East Entertainment respectively, the film stars Vikram Prabhu, Sushmitha Bhat and Meenakshi Dinesh in the lead roles.
+Produced by Dr. Swetha Shri and Sreenidhi Sagar under the banners Assure Films and Rise East Entertainment respectively, the film stars Vikram Prabhu, Sushmitha Bhat (in her Tamil debut) and Meenakshi Dinesh in the lead roles.
 The film is a remake of the Telugu film Ashoka Vanamlo Arjuna Kalyanam (2022).

 Love Marriage released in theatres on 27 June 2025.
 The film received average reviews from critics.

 Plot

-Ramachandran "Ram" is a 33-year-old man from Usilampatti, who is seen as ill-fated in his marriage, as none of the prospective brides have accepted him.
+Ramachandran alias Ram is a 33-year-old man from Usilampatti, who is seen as ill-fated in his marriage, as none of the prospective brides have accepted him.
 As his family is unable to find girls in their community, they get into an alliance with a family in Kolappalur, Gobichettipalayam.
 He, along with his extended family, travels there for the engagement ceremony with Ambika.
 After the engagement, Ram is keen to talk to Ambika, but she appears to be shy and less talkative.
 Ambika's younger sister Radha, who is more talkative in nature, soon bonds with Ram as a sister-in-law.
 During the pre-wedding shoot, Ram notices that Ambika has tears in her eyes.
 As Ram's family is about to leave for their town, due to the delay caused by the astrologer, the bus breaks down, which makes them stay for a few more days in the same house.

 Further attempts to leave the house get blocked due to the government imposing a lockdown due to the COVID-19 pandemic.
 During their stay, Ram drops a paper with his mobile number, and Ambika chats with him on WhatsApp, or so he thinks.
-In reality, Radha is the one chatting with Ram, and due to a misunderstanding, Ram tries to kiss Ambika, and she slaps him in return.
-Ram soon realizes that it is Radha who has been chatting with him all this time, and he assumed that it was Ambika.
+Ram tries to kiss Ambika, and she slaps him.
+Ram soon realizes that it is Radha who has been chatting with him all this time and he assumed that it was Ambika.
 As the elders agree to get them married earlier, Ram says that he needs some time to agree to the wedding.
 Radha figures out that Ram was slapped by Ambika and tries to patch up the misunderstanding.
-Radha gets to know that Ambika is in love with Gowtham, Ambika's college senior, and their parents have forced her into the engagement.
-Due to Radha, Ambika talks to Ram and says sorry, but Ram misinterprets that she has accepted the marriage and, oblivious that Ambika is in love with another person, Ram agrees to the wedding and informs the elders.
+Radha gets to know that Ambika is in love with Gowtham, Ambika's college senior and their parents have forced her into the engagement.
+Due to Radha, Ambika talks to Ram and says sorry, but Ram misinterprets that she has accepted the marriage and oblivious that Ambika is in love with another person, Ram agrees to the wedding and informs the elders.